paperdrip/coursera_scala/README.md

-# coursera_scala
+# ReadME
-Assignment for Functional Programming Principles in Scala
+The repository is for keeping track of the assignment for the course "Functional Programming Principles in Scala".